FACT-Finder-Web-Components/magento2-module/README.md

 }
 ```

-then run `bin/magento cache:clean config` to use the new DI configuration.
+Now run `bin/magento cache:clean config` to use the new DI configuration.

 ## License
 FACT-Finder® Web Components License.
 For more information see the [LICENSE](LICENSE) file.